 A DRAM controller generates a CRC checksum using a 72-bit CRC tree and forms the write data frames as shown in the CRC data mapping tables for the x4, x8, and x16 configurations below.
 A x4 device has a CRC tree with 32 input data bits, with the remaining upper 40 bits D[71:32] are 1s.
-A x8 device has a CRC tree with 64 input data bits, with the remaining upper 8 bits dependant upon if DM/DBI is used (1s are sent when not used).
-A x16 device has two identical CRC trees each, one for lower byte an done for upper byte, with 64 input data bits, with the remaining upper 8 bits dependant upon if DM/DBI is used).
+A x8 device has a CRC tree with 64 input data bits, with the remaining upper 8 bits dependant upon if $\overline{DM}/\overline{DBI}$ is used (1s are sent when not used).
+A x16 device has two identical CRC trees each, one for lower byte an done for upper byte, with 64 input data bits, with the remaining upper 8 bits dependant upon if $\overline{DM}/\overline{DBI}$ is used (1s are sent when not used).
 For a x8 and x16 DRAMs, the DRAM memory controller must send 1s in transfer 9 location.